A little bit of history...

 Mélin & the Gobertange stone

-The Gobertange stone is a white sandstone limestone found between Jodoigne and Hoegaarden and corresponds to a deposit during the Middle Lutetian, about 48 million years ago, at a time when the area was a shallow and rather tropical marine bay.
-The stones are found in a sand bed at an average depth of 9 to 25 meters.
+Gobertange stone is a white sandstone limestone found between Jodoigne and Hoegaarden and corresponds to a deposit during the Middle Lutetian period, around 48 million years ago, at a time when the area was a shallow, rather tropical marine bay.
+The stones are found in a bed of sand at an average depth of 9 to 25 meters.

-It was extracted for a long time in an artisanal way by means of wells/bures, donkeys and galleries.
-Today, there remains only an open-cast mining area in the hamlet of Hussompont.
-The extraction work is done occasionally with cranes and trucks.
+For a long time, it was extracted by hand using pits, donkeys, and galleries.
+Today, only an open-cast mining area remains in the hamlet of Hussompont.
+Extraction work is carried out occasionally using cranes and trucks.

-The stone was used for the construction of a good number of buildings in Lathuy, Mélin, Gobertange, St Remy-Geest, and important buildings in the region: Château Pastur, Hotel des Libertés, la Vicomté, Eglise St Médard in Jodoigne,… Collegiate Church of Tirlemont,…
+The stone was used for the construction of a large number of buildings in Lathuy, Mélin, Gobertange, St Remy-Geest, and important buildings in the region: Château Pastur, Hotel des Libertés, la Vicomté, Eglise St Médard in Jodoigne, etc. Collegiate Church of Tirlemont, etc.

-It was also used for many buildings across the country: Brussels City Hall, St Michel & Gudule in Brussels, St Pierre Cathedral in Leuven, etc.
+It was also used for many buildings across the country: Brussels Town Hall, St Michael & Gudula in Brussels, St Peter's Cathedral in Leuven, etc.

 THE WHITE VALLEY

-The Vallée Blanche is the name often given to all the surrounding villages whose homes were built with the local white stone.
+The Vallée Blanche is the name often given to all the surrounding villages whose houses were built with the local white stone.

-The association "Les Plus Beaux Villages de Wallonie" was created in 1994 by Mr. Alain COLLIN (living at that time in the village of Chardeneux) to promote the identity of the rural regions of Wallonia.
-The diversity of its landscapes and traditional buildings constitutes an exceptional and privileged natural and architectural heritage, which the association wants to preserve and invite to discover.
-It has a network of 33 labeled villages among the 8 landscape regions of Wallonia.
+The association "Les Plus Beaux Villages de Wallonie" was created in 1994 by Mr. Alain COLLIN (living at the time in the village of Chardeneux) to promote the identity of Wallonia's rural regions.
+The diversity of its landscapes and traditional buildings constitutes an exceptional and privileged natural and architectural heritage, which the association wants to preserve and invite you to discover.
+It has a network of 33 villages labeled among the 8 landscape regions of Wallonia.
 To find out more: https://beauxvillages.be

 ASBL Quality Village Mélin

-To find out more about Mélin and its news, visit the site and the Qualité Village Mélin Facebook page .
+To find out much more about Mélin and its news, visit the website and the Qualité Village Mélin Facebook page .